Grip (sport fencing): French grip

 The French grip is straight or slightly contoured to the curve of the hand.
 It reached its modern form in the late nineteenth century.
 The French grip allows the fencer to "post", holding the grip towards the pommel, instead of holding the weapon near the bell guard.
 This gives the fencer a longer reach while reducing the power of beats and parries, and allows for an expanded repertoire of counterattacks and remises of attacks.

 A French grip may be bent or canted somewhat where the blade meets the grip, and it may be bent somewhat along its length.
 The grip may not be bent or canted so far as to take the pommel outside the cylinder formed by the bell guard.

 A substantial number of épéeists at all levels use French grips while posting to allow for longer reach.
 Posting is not a technique seen in competitive foil, as it decreases one's ability to parry successfully, and thus increases an opponent's chance of a successful hit or remise.
 As a result, the use of the French grip in competitive foil is extremely rare.

 Pistol grip

 A pistol grip is any grip with a special shape or protrusion intended to aid in holding the weapon.
 To be legal a pistol grip must fix the hand in one position, and the fencer's thumb must fall within 2 cm of the bell guard when the weapon is gripped.

 In competitive fencing pistol grips are nearly universally preferred in foil, and are used by a large percentage of épée fencers because they allow stronger blade movements.
+These grips provide better control and leverage, which enables fencers to execute precise and powerful actions with their weapons.
+The ergonomic design of pistol grips reduces hand fatigue, allowing fencers to maintain a firm and stable hold during prolonged bouts, which is crucial for high-level performance in fencing sports.